 Introduction

-CSS specificity is a set of rules that determines which styles are applied when there’s a conflict between multiple CSS declarations for the same element.
-Specificity is calculated based on:
+CSS specificity is a set of rules that determines which styles are applied when there's a conflict between multiple CSS declarations for the same element.
+Specificity is calculated across four columns:1

 Each of these contributes to a selector's specificity score, which is used to decide which rule applies when there's a conflict.
 The higher the score, the more specific the selector.